|

 gpg --gen-key

 Choose key length 1024 bits.
-You need to enter (and remember!) a
+You need to enter (and remember!) a passphrase

-also need to export your public key for distribution:
+export your public key for distribution:

 gpg --export -a